wikimatze/vimfiles/README.md

     - `:a` ... the `a`th window in the current pane
     - `:a.b` ... the `b`th pane in window `a`
     - `c:a.b` ... in the tmux session with the name `c` the `b`th pane in window `a`
-- [vimux](https://github.com/benmills/vimux): Easily interact with tmux from vim
-  - `:call VimuxRunCommand("ls")` ... open a split pane without losing focus of Vim
-  - `:VimuxRunLastCommand` ... runs the last command
-  - `:VimuxClosePanes` ... close all other tmux panes in the current window
 - [yankring](https://github.com/vim-scripts/YankRing.vim): Better register management and saves up to 100 buffered lines
   - `:YRShow` ... shows the actual buffer (you can use visual buttons to select more)
   - `:YRClear` ... deletes the buffer